Convalescence and Recuperation

 a) Convalescence following illness

-- We will generally provide this if you have been in hospital for a complex operation or because of a serious bout of ill health.
-It cannot normally be provided, however, if your hospitalisation was for investigation, a regular course of treatment, control of symptoms or where the period spent in hospital was very short or the surgery relatively minor or non-invasive.
+- We will generally provide this if you have been in hospital for a complex or major operation or because of a serious bout of ill health.
+It cannot be provided, however, if your hospitalisation was for investigation, a regular course of treatment, control of symptoms or where the period spent in hospital was very short or the surgery relatively minor or non-invasive.

 b) Convalescence for other reasons